samarth-sihare/SOAPUI_GroovyScriptsSnippets/README.md

 * Do not miss setting Project level custom property ProduceReports to 'true' else you can remove this line from snippet

+** This will not work for each data row that will be passed using LoadTestDataFromExcelSheet.groovy **

 --------------
 --------------